-- The college shall provide lower division transfer course offerings that will enable students to transfer to Oregon's four-year colleges and universities with a junior standing and/or enhance occupational curriculums. - The college shall provide developmental/ remedial offerings that will improve the skills of under-prepared students so that they can enter the vocational or transfer programs of their choice. - 4.
-The college shall provide general education in keeping with the philosophy of maintaining a comprehensive college while serving many segments of our populations and fulfilling a diverse range of educational needs.
-Aesthetics, leisure, citizenship, interpersonal relations, social skills, and adaptive and coping skills are all a part of the general education curriculum. - The college shall provide the services and facilities needed to further its institutional mission while fostering a learning environment and enhancing student life. - 6.
-The college shall provide opportunities for residents of the district to appreciate and participate in cultural, recreational and civic activities that enhance the quality of life.
+- four-year colleges and universities, completing associate degree requirements or for broadening their educational base. - The college shall offer developmental and remedial programs to prepare students to enter occupational or transfer programs of their choice. - The college shall provide the planning, services and facilities needed to provide a positive learning environment and to enhance student life. - The college shall provide opportunities for residents of the district to appreciate and participate in cultural, recreational, civic and international activities which enhance the quality of life. - 8.
 The college and its staff shall support and participate in community service activities.